Sandra Studer

-Sandra Studer (born 10 February 1969 in Zürich), also known as Sandra Simó, is a Swiss television presenter and singer.
+Sandra Studer (born 10 February 1969), also known as Sandra Simó, is a Swiss television presenter and singer.
 She in the Eurovision Song Contest 1991, where she placed fifth with the song "Canzone per te".
 She co-hosted the Eurovision Song Contest 2025 alongside Hazel Brugger, with Michelle Hunziker joining for the final.

 Biography

 Born to a Swiss father and a Spanish mother, Studer grew up in the Zollikerberg.
 After ballet and piano education, she made her first experiences as a singer at the age of 17.
 She studied German and musicology at the University of Zurich.
 In 1989, she was the first recording of DJ BoBo for the song "I Love You".
 Under the stage name Sandra Simó, she in the Eurovision Song Contest 1991; her Italian-sung song "Canzone per te" placed fifth.

 She became a successful television presenter with shows such as Takeito, Dream Destination and Country roads.
 She frequently gave German-language commentary at the Eurovision Song Contest for the Swiss Broadcasting Corporation (SRG SSR); in 1999, she hosted alongside Axel Bulthaupt on Norddeutscher Rundfunk (NDR) the for Eurovision.
 From 2002 to 2012, Studer hosted the gala for the Swiss Award once a year.
 She also performs in musicals in the German-speaking areas of the country.
 In the television show The Masked Singer Switzerland, she took second place in the disguise of a peacock in 2021.